HandBrake/HandBrake-docs/source/docs/en/latest/workflow/adjust-quality.markdown

 Raising quality minus 1-2 RF may produce better results when encoding animated `Sources` (anime, cartoons).
 Lower quality settings may be used to produce smaller files.
 Drastically lower settings may show significant loss of detail.

 Using higher than recommended quality settings can lead to *extremely large files* that may not be compatible with your devices.
 When in doubt, stick to the recommended range or use the default setting for the `Preset` you selected.

+For other encodes, start in the centre and encode short previews to dial in an appropriate setting.

 ## Display size and viewing distance